madMAx43v3r/mmx-node/docs/src/content/docs/faq/mmx-node.md

 The score is actually an indication of how close your plot has proofs for the challenge.
 The lower the score, the better the proof is.

 ### _Do I need to open some ports to allow MMX to communicate with other peers?_
 You don't have to.
-But if you have fast internet connection and feel like helping out the network by allowing incoming connections, you can enable port forwarding on TCP 12341 for testnet11.
+But if you have fast internet connection and feel like helping out the network by allowing incoming connections, you can enable port forwarding on TCP 11337 for mainnet.

 UPnP automatic port forwarding is now enabled by default, however it can disabled in GUI settings.